-This 69 Chevelle Super Sport ended up being the family car for a number of years.
-William can remember getting hauled around town with this brothers.
-They even saw Jaws for the first time at the drive in with this Chevelle!
+This 1969 Chevelle Super Sport ended up being the family car for a number of years.
+William can remember getting hauled around town with his brothers as kids.
+They even saw Jaws for the first time at the drive-in with this Chevelle!

 Over the next several decades, William’s father could have sold the Chevelle SS many times over, but he instead waited until the time was right to hand the keys over to William.
 The Chevelle is mostly factory, save for an early ’70’s 396/325 horsepower short block, which was installed when the original engine had oiling issues.